Aller au contenu

 A typical training procedure for a deep learning model is as follows:

-• Define the model that has some learnable parameters (or weights)
+• Define the model that has some learnable parameters ("weights")

 • Iterate over a dataset of inputs